T4skor/Hotend-Neopixel-Control-Macro/README.md

 Step 3: Place it on your Klipper configuration directory

+Step 4: Put in your print_start.cfg "CANCEL_TEMPERATURE_MONITOR"

+Step 5: In your print_end.cfg put "START_TEMPERATURE_MONITOR"

-Step 4: In your printer.cfg put "[include neopixel.cfg]"
+Step 6: In your printer.cfg put "[include neopixel.cfg]"

-Step 5: Restart your Klipper
+Step 7: Restart your Klipper

 ## Happy Printing!